woywoy123/AnalysisG/docs/source/core-classes/cproperty.rst

    .. cpp:function:: cproperty& operator=(const T& val)

+      Overloaded operator method for dereferencing the pointer value.

    .. cpp:function:: bool operator==(const T& val)

+      Overloaded operator method for asserting if two values are the same.

    .. cpp:function:: bool operator!=(const T& val)

+      Overloaded operator method for asserting that two values are not the same.

    .. cpp:function:: operator T()

+      Constructor of the templated data type contained within the cproperty.

    .. cpp:function:: void clear()

+      Purges the current values of the setter and getter

    .. cpp:function:: T* operator&()

+      Overloaded operator method for getting the pointer address of the variable.

 Example Usage
 ^^^^^^^^^^^^^